AntaresMugisho/PyBlade/README.md

 - Inspired by Laravel's Blade template engine and Livewire components.
 - Thanks to the Python, Django, and Laravel communities for their ongoing support of open-source projects.

+---
+Let's bring the power of Blade-like templating and Livewire-like interactivity to Django ! 🚀